fyne-io/flatpak_demo/README.md

 For that reason, it is a good idea to vendor the project using `go mod vendor` and add the files to the git repo.

 ## Sandbox permissions
 The Flatpak applications run within a sandbox that restricts their communication with the host system.
-It is generally preffered to have the application be as strict as possible.
+It is generally preferred to have the application be as strict as possible.
 Our example app only opens up filesystem access for the `Documents` folder and the Fyne preferences and document storage system.
 Remove these if your app do not need it.
 More information on avaliable permissions can be found [here](https://docs.flatpak.org/en/latest/sandbox-permissions.html).